Incoming Mobility | Students Opportunities

 To facilitate the process, bring the certificate provided to you upon your arrival or any other form required by your home University.

-Your Transcript of Records (ToR) will be sent by email to both you and your home university between 2 and 4 weeks after the official end of your mobility, or once all your exam results are registered in Esse3.
+Your Transcript of Records (ToR) will be sent by email to both you and your home university between 2 and 4 weeks after the official end of your mobility - in any case, once all your exam results are registered in Esse3.

 Please note the following: